16 Important Humanitarian Crises and Trends to Know in 2026

 Gaza Strip

-In October 2023, following a surprise attack by the Hamas militant group, the Israeli government responded with a vicious airstrike campaign on the Gaza Strip that has so far seen over 39,000 civilian casualties, a number that is only expected to grow.
-Israeli Defense Minister Yoav Gallant also ordered that all supply lines to Gaza be cut off, exacerbating the effects of the massive blow to infrastructure.
-Over 85% of the population (and counting) has been displaced from their homes, many of which have been destroyed.
+In October 2023, following a surprise attack by the Hamas militant group, the Israeli government responded with a vicious airstrike campaign on the Gaza Strip that has so far seen over 71,000 (and counting) casualties, the vast majority of which have been Palestinian civilians.
+Supply lines to Gaza are routinely cut off, exacerbating the effects of the massive blow to infrastructure.
+Over 90% of the population has been displaced from their homes, many of which have been destroyed.
+The majority of the Palestinian territory is bordered by Israel, with the only chance to escape either across the near-impenetrable Egyptian border or into the Mediterranean Sea.

 Haiti

-For its part, the IRC works with a broad network of Haitian nonprofits, providing donations and direct aid to mitigate the effects of natural disasters, gender-based violence, disease and more.
+Haiti is among the top ten countries on the IRC’s Emergency Watchlist for crises related to gang violence, political instability, food insecurity and disease outbreaks.
+The IRC works with a broad network of Haitian nonprofits, providing donations and direct aid to mitigate the effects of natural disasters, gender-based violence, disease and more.

 Horn of Africa (Eritrea, Ethiopia, Kenya, Somalia, S. Sudan and Sudan)

 Also known as the Somali Peninsula, this drought-stricken region is home to six countries currently experiencing a devastating hunger crisis.
-In addition to environmental stressors, food scarcity is partly due to the Russian invasion of Ukraine, which has caused a global increase in food prices, leading to catastrophic shortages in economically vulnerable countries.
+Affected populations endure damaged crops, dying livestock and an increased risk of floods and disease following rare instances of rainfall.
+In addition to environmental stressors, food scarcity due in large part to ongoing conflicts in the region, from Tigray to parts of Somalia, which continue to disrupt markets, displace families and limit access to aid.
+The issue is compounded by the Russian invasion of Ukraine, which has caused a global increase in food prices, leading to catastrophic shortages in economically vulnerable countries.

-Disappointingly, the crisis has not received the global humanitarian attention it warrants; while the EU collectively managed to allocate €331 million to humanitarian efforts in the region, the UN recently came in far under its target goal of $7 billion in aid funds.
+Disappointingly, the crisis has not received the global humanitarian attention it warrants; while the EU collectively managed to allocate €331 million to humanitarian efforts in the region, the UN came in far under its target goal of $7 billion in aid funds.
 Despite this, NGOs including Concern Worldwide are on the ground providing nutrition interventions, mobile medical services, clean water and cash assistance for families.

 Iraq

-Due to lingering effects of the 2003 U.S. invasion of Iraq, followed by the 2014 hostile takeover by the Islamic State of Iraq and Syria (ISIS), 1.2 million Iraqis remain internally displaced by conflict, with 4.1 million in need of humanitarian aid.
+Due to lingering effects of the 2003 U.S. invasion of Iraq, followed by the 2014 hostile takeover by the Islamic State of Iraq and Syria (ISIS), 1.2 million Iraqis remain internally displaced by conflict, with 3 million in need of humanitarian aid.

 The refugee crisis has only worsened due to COVID-19, which disproportionately affected the most vulnerable Iraqi citizens, leading to reduced incomes, disrupted education and increased gender-based violence.
 What few humanitarian resources exist have been further strained by the influx of Syrian refugees fleeing conflict in their own country.
-The Iraqi people are also experiencing perpetual water insecurity (for both drinking and irrigation) due to Turkey-led dam projects on the Tigris and Euphrates Rivers.
+The Iraqi people are also experiencing perpetual water insecurity (for both drinking and irrigation) due to Turkish and Iranian dam projects on the Tigris and Euphrates Rivers.

 Immediate needs include emergency food, shelter, access to clean water, sanitation and essentials; longer-term needs include psychological support, improving healthcare infrastructure and helping returning refugees reassimilate into their communities.
 UNHCR and World Vision are two relief organizations currently on the ground in Iraq, providing trauma and mental health counseling, distributing shelter and home essentials such as tents, mattresses and kitchen sets, and delivering PPE to healthcare facilities.